MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 ms.author: ramagadu
 ---

-# Manage expenses, reports and receipts
+# Manage expenses, reports, and receipts using the Expense mobile app

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_

 > [!IMPORTANT]
 >The functionality that's described in this article is available as part of a preview release.
-The functionality and the content of this article are subject to change.
+The functionality described and the content in this article are subject to change.
 For more information about preview releases, see [**One version service updates FAQ**](/dynamics365/unified-operations/fin-and-ops/get-started/one-version.md).

-This article provides information about how users can manage expenses, reports and receipts using new **Expense mobile app**.
+This article provides information about how you can manage expenses, reports, and receipts using the Expense mobile app.

-## Prerequisites for users to access the new mobile application
+## Prerequisites for using the Expense mobile app

-To carry out tasks within the new **Expense mobile app** , certain prerequisites must be in place.
+To carry out tasks within the Expense mobile app, certain prerequisites must be in place.
 It is advised to collaborate with your **System Administrator** to ensure the following requirements are met.

-1. You must have **access** to the **Dynamics 365 Finance** environment where you would want to enter expenses.
+* You must have access to the Microsoft Dynamics 365 Finance environment where you want to enter expenses.
-2. You must have the role assigned as **Employee.**
+* You must have the role **Employee** role assigned to your user account.
-3. You must have the **Company** value set against your user record.
+* You must have the **Company** value set for your user account.
-4. You must be linked to an **Employee** who has an active employment.
+* You must be linked to an **Employee** who has an active employment.

 ## Overview